lauraoprisan/human-library/README.md

 Worked on:
 - unlike comment
-- solved some issues (popup, comments on profile page, delete comments of deleted story)
+- solved some issues (popup, comments on profile page v2, delete comments of deleted story)

 Problems: